Why should I try Pilates?

 Why should I go to Pukka Pilates & Physical Therapy rather than a Pilates studio or gym?

 At Pukka, our Pilates and yoga classes are small, allowing the instructor to provide each client with focused attention to achieve maximum results.
-PMA-Certified Pilates Teachers/Registered yoga teachers/physical therapists teach all our classes, which ensures an appropriate and safe progression of exercises.
+Nationally Certified Pilates Teachers/Registered yoga teachers/physical therapists teach all our classes, which ensures an appropriate and safe progression of exercises.